miggi92/odata-fw/docs/Creating a service.md

 ### Boilerplate coding for the OData methods

 For the boilerplate code, that has to be inserted into the OData methods you can copy the lines in the [DPC Boilerplate code](DPC%20Boilerplate%20code.md) file.

+## Customize your service

+Implement your odata service customizing.
+By calling the **ZODATA_CUST** transaction.
+For a detailed documentation you can look into the [OData Customizing](OData%20Customizing.md) file.